-Baie-St-Paul, one of the oldest towns in the province, is popular with craftspeople and artists.
+Baie-St-Paul, one of the oldest towns in the province, is popular with craftspeople, artists, and foodies.
 With its centuries-old mansard-roof houses, the village is on the banks of a winding river, on a wide plain encircled by high hills–the crater of a large meteor that crashed to earth 350 million years ago.
 Boutiques and a handful of commercial galleries line the historic narrow streets in the town center; most have original artwork and crafts for sale.
 In addition, each August more than a dozen artists from across Canada take part in the "Symposium of Modern Art."

 Learn about the neighborhoods, restaurants, museums, and shops that make this New York City’s most exciting borough.More